2nd (Second) Offense DUI Cases

 - License plate confiscation

-The good news here is that, except for the money and points, most, if not all of those can be avoided.
+The good news here is that, except for the money and points, most of those can be avoided.

 Of course, the real heart of a drunk driving second offense charge is staying out of jail.